MB1151/attention_is_all_you_need/README.md

 ### Deep Dive into `model_implementation/`

 Model Implementation houses the modularized version of the same translation model that is implemented in the Jupiter notebooks.
-It just has better structure and easy to navigate.
-However, `model_implementation/` contains additional scripts for training and inference which are not part of the notebooks.
+It just has better structure and is easy to navigate.
+However, `model_implementation/` contains additional scripts for training, inference, and quality evaluation which are not part of the notebooks.

 - `model_debug_support.ipynb`
-    * A support notebook to run parts of the code and figure out issues / bugs in the model implementation.
+    * A support notebook to run parts of the code and figure out issues and bugs in the model implementation.

 ## Usage